gianpierodiblasi/swing.js/README.md

     - *setMinimum*
     - *setMajorTickSpacing*
     - *setPaintTicks*
-    - *setPaintLabels*
+    - *setPaintLabels*-->

 ## Dependencies
 - josetta - [link](https://github.com/gianpierodiblasi/josetta)
 - jsweet-core - [link](https://repository.jsweet.org/artifactory/libs-release-local/org/jsweet/jsweet-core/)

 ## Build
 swing.js is developed in NetBeans as an ANT project.
 In order to perform a build you can use ANT [link](https://ant.apache.org/), NetBeans [link](https://netbeans.apache.org/) or any IDE compatible with ANT.

 ## Donate
 If you would like to support the development of this and/or other projects, consider making a [donation](https://www.paypal.com/donate/?business=HCDX9BAEYDF4C&no_recurring=0&currency_code=EUR).